 What’s Inside: This AIP vanilla ice cream requires only four ingredients and a few minutes to prep before freezing.
 It’s Paleo, dairy-free, and egg-free, meaning it’s allergen-free and safe to consume.
 Make it your own by serving it with your favorite summertime dessert!

 Nothing Says Summer Like Homemade Vanilla Ice Cream

-Vanilla Ice Cream goes on top of everything in the summer.
-I’m talking: fruit bakes, fresh fruit, and straight up in a bowl with some cinnamon.
-I was craving a simple recipe, low in sugar without eggs or nuts to make it AIP and found some great references for this.
-Made with just 4-ingredients, you’ll have healthy and allergen-friendly ice cream stocked in your freezer!
+Vanilla ice cream goes on top of everything in the summertime.
+I’m talking fruit bakes, fresh fruit, and straight up in a bowl with some cinnamon.
+I was craving a simple recipe, but needed it to be low in sugar and without eggs or nuts to make it allergen-free, and this recipe is the result.

-Summer is far from over in my point of view… and ice cream is forever <3 (not exactly like diamonds, but sort of.)
-This AIP vanilla ice cream has been a blessing to me as a favorite topping or after dinner treat on a humid day.
+Summer is far from over in my point of view, and ice cream is forever (not exactly like diamonds, but sort of).
+This AIP vanilla ice cream has been a blessing to me as a favorite topping or after-dinner treat on a humid day.
 Since there’s not a lot of sugar, I don’t get ridiculous addicted (as I do when I eat store-bought dairy-free ice cream), and the simpler the better.
 I don’t need too much standing in the way of me and ice cream in the summer, obvi.

-I found some fabulous references (here and here) for this recipe and made it my own by making it a bit faster and with less sugar.
-I used raw honey which was never heated here so all the good stuff like antimicrobials that raw honey carries could stay intact.
+I found some fabulous homemade vanilla ice cream references (here and here) for this recipe and made it my own by making it a bit faster and with less sugar.
+I also used raw honey, which was never heated here so all the good stuff like antimicrobials that raw honey carries could stay intact.

 - 2 cans full-fat coconut milk (bpa-free lining cans)